Jayant Patel

 Jayant Mukundray Patel (born April 10, 1950) is an Indian-American former surgeon and convicted fraudster.
 Patel was accused of gross negligence whilst working at Bundaberg Base Hospital in Queensland, Australia.
 Deaths of some of his patients led to widespread publicity in 2005.
 In June 2010, he was convicted of three counts of manslaughter and one case of grievous bodily harm, and sentenced to seven years' imprisonment.

 In August 2012, all convictions were quashed by the full bench of the High Court of Australia and a retrial was ordered due to "highly emotive and prejudicial evidence that was irrelevant to the case" laid before the jury.
 A retrial for one of the manslaughter counts resulted in acquittal and led to a plea deal where Patel pleaded guilty to fraud and the remaining charges were dropped.
 On May 15, 2015, he was barred from practising medicine in Australia.

 Early life and education

-Jayant Patel was born in Jamnagar in the Indian state of Gujarat.
+Jayant Patel was born in Jamnagar, Gujarat, India.
 Initially, he studied surgery at the M. P. Shah Medical College at the Saurashtra University, obtaining a master's degree.
-He then moved to the United States where he received further surgical training at the University of Rochester School of Medicine as a surgical intern and a resident in surgery.
-He later became a United States citizen.
+He moved to the US, receiving further surgical training at the University of Rochester School of Medicine as a surgical intern and a resident in surgery.
+He later became a US citizen.